-Писанон Chatura Validity Program Status Commencement Expiration Third and Fourth Years Government July 6, 1971 of the Liberal Arts (A.B.)
-Recognition Bachelor of Science in Government 1974 Commerce Recognition Bachelor of Science in Government - Education Recognition Master of Arts in Government - Subject to revocation if grantee fails to operate in Education Recognition accordance with relevant laws and/or fails to maintain the prescribed standards of instruction and/or fails to comply with the rules and regulations for organization, administration and supervision of private HEIs in the Philippines Master in Business Government S.Y.
-1997-1998 Subject to revocation if grantee fails to operate in Administration Recognition accordance with relevant laws and/or fails to maintain the prescribed standards of instruction and/or fails to comply with the rules and regulations for organization, administration and supervision of private HEIs in the Philippines Master of Science in Government C.Y.
-1999-2000 Subject to revocation if grantee fails to operate in Criminology Recognition accordance with relevant laws and/or fails to maintain the prescribed standards of instruction and/or fails to comply with the rules and regulations for organization, administration and supervision of private HEIs in the Philippines
+Виссион Status Validity Program Status Commencement Expiration and/or fails to comply with the rules and regulations for organization, administration and supervision of private HEIs in the Philippines Master in Business Administration Government Recognition S.Y.
+1997-1998 Subject to revocation if grantee fails to operate in accordance with relevant laws and/or fails to maintain the prescribed standards of instruction and/or fails to comply with the rules and regulations for organization, administration and supervision of private HEIs in the Philippines Master of Science in Criminology Government Recognition C.Y.
+1999-2000 Subject to revocation if grantee fails to operate in accordance with relevant laws and/or fails to maintain the prescribed standards of instruction and/or fails to comply with the rules and regulations for organization, administration and supervision of private HEIs in the Philippines